AntoineGS/configurations/README.md

 ## IntelliJ
 - Install IdeaVim
 - .ideavimrc is located in user directory root
+## VSCode
+- Copy the files to the right location

 # Windows
 - Use Winget whenever possible